neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 If you want to bind some ports from the service to the host machine to be able to connect them and work with a service independently, just extend a `docker-compose.yml` configuration with the `ports` instruction.
 For example, you can bind the Solana (8899, 8900)- or Proxy (9090)-related ports to the host machine this way.

-After establishing the local network, it's time to start the following containers:
+After setting up the local network, it is time to start the Solana validator service and EVM loader service containers.

-<details><summary>1.
-Solana validator service</summary>
+### Step 1: Solana Validator Service

-This service presents the Solana validator running inside the container
+This service presents the Solana validator running inside the container.

-Once you deploy the environment, you'll have the Solana RPC endpoint working from the docker container at the 9090 port.
-The folder named "solana_state" will be created as well.
-It contains the Solana ledger to keep the state over restarts.
-If you need to reset the ledger, just remove this folder and it'll be recreated the next time you run docker-compose.
+Once you deploy the environment, you will have the Solana RPC endpoint working from the docker container at port `9090`.
+A folder named `solana_state` will be created also and it contains the Solana ledger to keep the state over restarts.
+If you need to reset the ledger, just remove this folder and it will be recreated the next time you run `docker-compose`.

 #### docker-compose.yml